Josh Hurst has been a professional word wrangler since 2000. He lives in Knoxville, TN with his wife, Kati, and three

 Beginning in fall 2015, Josh began writing about TV and books for the arts-and-culture publication FLOOD Magazine; in 2016, he became a staff music critic.

-Josh was a professional film and music critic with Christianity Today from 2005 through 2012, writing hundreds of film and music reviews for the world’s largest evangelical publication.
+Josh was a professional film and music critic with Christianity Today from 2005 through 2012, writing hundreds of film and music reviews for the world’s largest Jesus-centric publication.
 At one point, Josh authored multiple weekly columns for the online movie channel, in addition to conducting interviews and covering press junkets.

-As a freelance journalist, Josh has written about music, film, television, and literature for the Los Angeles Philharmonic, Nashville Scene, Relevant Magazine, Image Journal, and In Review Online.
+As a freelance journalist, Josh has written about music, film, television, and literature for the Los Angeles Philharmonic, Nashville Scene, Relevant Magazine, Image Journal, Rise Up Daily, and In Review Online.
 His work has also appeared in various regional newspapers and blogs, including Looking Closer with Jeffrey Overstreet.

-Josh obsessively listens to records, takes his wife to the movies, plays board games, reads books, builds train tracks with his sons, and attends church at West Hills Presbyterian in Knoxville.
+Josh obsessively listens to records, takes his wife to the movies, plays board games, reads books, goofs around with his sons, and attends church at West Hills Presbyterian in Knoxville.
 He tweets @joshhurst.